secretstartups/handbook/development/enablement/systems/distribution/triage.html.md

    submitter.
 Check out the issue list with `awaiting feedback` label for such issues and close them with the ["for issues with no reply" response](#for-issues-with-no-reply).
-1. Check out the issues to be triaged and assign appropriate labels to them.
+1. Check out the issues to be triaged and assign [appropriate labels](#label-glossary) to them.
    While it is normal for some issues to demand a bit of research to get to the bottom, do keep in mind issue triaging need not end up in issue resolution.
    Triaging is intended only to identify and classify issues so that appropriate action can be taken on them, based on priority.
-1. If an issue doesn't fall directly under the domain of omnibus-gitlab (for example, needs changes to gitlab-rails application), move the issue to the appropriate issue tracker and add the team label which may be the most appropriate.
+1. If an issue doesn't fall directly under the domain of the project it is logged in (for example, needs changes to gitlab-rails application, but was made in the omnibus-gitlab project), move the issue to the appropriate issue tracker and add the team label which may be the most appropriate.
 If you can't identify which project's tracker should the issue reside or which team's label should be applied, you can ask for Quality team's help for doing it by mentioning `@gitlab-org/issue-triage` in the comments.
-1. If an issue doesn't deal with the code base or work flow of omnibus-gitlab project, but is more of a request for help for installing/configuring/troubleshooting a GitLab instance, close the issue using the ["problems not related to package installation and configuration" response](#for-problems-not-related-to-the-gitlab-codebases).
+1. If an issue doesn't deal with the code base or work flow of the project but is more of a request for help for installing/configuring/troubleshooting a GitLab instance, close the issue using the ["problems not related to package installation and configuration" response](#for-problems-not-related-to-the-gitlab-codebases).